AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 #### Sample prep, homogenization, and fractionation: Larvae

-- Thaw samples on dry ice.
-Work in small batches so that samples are not thawed for longer than required.
+- Get small batches of samples from the freezer and hold on dry ice in a cooler

-- Add 200 µL ice cold LCMS grade water to the sample and transfer to a new 1.5 mL tube.
+- Add 200 µL ice cold LCMS grade water to the original sample tube.
+Pipette into a new labeled tube.
+Return to the freezer at this step if needed if not proceeding with homogenization.

 - Place on dry ice between all steps.

-- Sonicate sample for 30 sec.
+- Sonicate sample for 10 sec at 75% amplitude .

-- Wipe the sonicator tip with 10% bleach, 70% ethanol, and DI water after each sample.
+- Wipe the sonicator tip with 70% ethanol, and DI water after each sample.

 - Spin at 3,000g for 5 min at 4°C.

 - Remove supernatant and place in a new labeled tube ("host" tube).
 Record volume.
 If needed repeat a second time.

 - Place in a freezer box and store at -80°C until extraction.

 #### Prepare extraction buffers and supplies